-The Umbrellas of Cherbourg (French: Les Parapluies de Cherbourg) is a 1964 musical film directed by Jacques Demy, and starring Catherine Deneuve and Nino Castelnuovo, with a musical score by Michel Legrand.
+The Umbrellas of Cherbourg (Les Parapluies de Cherbourg) is a 1964 French musical film written and directed by Jacques Demy, starring Catherine Deneuve and Nino Castelnuovo, with a musical score by Michel Legrand.
 The film is unique in that all of the dialogue, even regular conversation, is sung.

-Told in four acts, the film follows two young, star-crossed lovers, Geneviève (Deneuve) and Guy (Castelnuovo).
-Geneviève works in a struggling little umbrella shop with her mother, who doesn't approve of Geneviève's plans to marry Guy, on the grounds that she's too young and he's not mature enough.
-On that note, Guy is suddenly drafted to serve in the war in Algeria for two years, which leaves Geneviève devastated.
-The two make love for the first time before parting ways, and Guy promises they will marry as soon as he returns.
+Told in four acts, the film follows Geneviève (Deneuve) and Guy (Castelnuovo), star-crossed young lovers in the port city of Cherbourg.
+Geneviève works in a struggling little umbrella shop with her mother (Anne Vernon), who disapproves of her plans to marry Guy on the grounds that she's too young and he's not mature enough.
+On that note, Guy is suddenly drafted to serve in the war in Algeria for two years, leaving Geneviève devastated.
+The two make love for the first time before parting ways, and Guy promises that they will marry as soon as he returns.

 Months go by, and Geneviève is saddened that Guy hasn't written back to her in ages.
 With the umbrella store struggling financially, her mother persuades her to marry a young diamond merchant, Roland Cassard (who was the protagonist in Demy's first film, Lola), who falls for Geneviève.
 Still missing Guy, it proves to be a painful decision for Geneviève.
 Not helping matters is the fact that she's pregnant from just before he left.
 With little to no hope left for her and Guy, she ultimately decides to marry Roland.